"Anyone who eats anything, ever - including breatharians, should buy it, read it and shove it in every Christmas stocking you can find."

 ~ Elizabeth Farrelly, Sydney Morning Herald

-Please note: if you'd like us to post this book, please select 'pick up' (not delivery) and include the postal address in the 'notes' section.
+Want us to post it?
+If you'd like us to post this book, please select 'pick up' (not delivery) and include the postal address in the 'notes' section.
 We'll charge postage separately.

 The Ethical Omnivore is a user-friendly recipe and handbook that will open your eyes to a better way to buy, cook and eat.